eslint/rfcs/designs/2023-only-run-reporting-rules/README.md

 ## Alternatives

-### Implement this into `--quiet` instead of a new flag
+### Implement this via a separate `--skip-warnings` flag

-This alternative would still require the same API changes, but would instead implement this behavior into the `--quiet` flag.
-This would be a breaking change, as it would change the behavior of `--quiet` to not run `warn` rules.
-The upside of this alternative would be that it's less confusing to users.
-This would presumably need to wait for ESLint 9.

-Another downside of this alternative is that it would introduce confusion around the `--max-warnings` flag and other checks that require warnings to run.
-Currently the quiet flag works fine alongside these.
-If we were to implement this into the quiet flag, we would have to either break that functionality, or have the quiet flag only sometimes stop actual running depending on what other flags are in use, which is confusing and unclear.
+This alternative would be to implement this via a separate `--skip-warnings` flag, rather than into the `--quiet` flag.
+The same API changes would still be required.
+The benefit of this alternative is that it doesn't break behavior of the `--quiet` flag, but it also can cause confusion with a new flag.

 ### Expose more power via the CLI flag